 King Edward's Pre-Prep School aims to provide a broad and creative curriculum that is adapted to individual needs allowing every child to learn and make progress.
-We take into account the ages, aptitudes and needs of all our pupils, including those pupils with an Educational Health Care Plan (EHCP), those requiring learning support, gifted, able and talented and/or having English as an additional language.
-We aim to cater for a range of interests and abilities, developing in our pupils a real joy for learning.
-We encourage every pupil to maximise his or her talents and abilities.
+We take into account the ages, aptitudes and needs of all our children, including those children with an Educational Health Care Plan (EHCP), those requiring learning support, gifted, able and talented and/or having English as an additional language.
+We aim to cater for a range of interests and abilities, developing the King Edwards purpose and values in all our children.
+We encourage every child to maximise his or her talents and abilities.
 We actively encourage and promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs-providing effective preparation of pupils for the opportunities, responsibilities, and experiences of life in British society.